MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

         After you select **Settings**->**Keys**, add **Description**, press **Save**, and the key value gets populated.

-        If the key expires, the account owner will have to contact Azure AI Video Indexer support to renew the key.
+        If the key expires, the account owner has to contact Azure AI Video Indexer support to renew the key.

         > [!NOTE]
         > Make sure to write down the key value and the Application ID.
 You'll need it for the steps in the next section.